Dan Miller (Pennsylvania politician)

-Daniel L. Miller (born February 9, 1973) is a member of the Pennsylvania House of Representatives, representing the 42nd district as a Democrat.
+Daniel L. Miller (born February 9, 1973 in Danbury, Connecticut) is a member of the Pennsylvania House of Representatives, representing the 42nd district as a Democrat.

+Biography

 Miller grew up in Connecticut and intended to pursue a military career.
 He enlisted in the Army National Guard after high school but was honorably discharged after receiving a severe leg injury.
 Miller then enrolled in the AmeriCorps program and worked with disadvantaged youths.
 He then furthered his studies, receiving a bachelor's degree from Western Connecticut State University, and subsequently earning a job as the director of a youth camp.

-Miller pursued juris doctor from the Catholic University of America.
+Miller pursued a Juris Doctor degree from the Catholic University of America.
 Upon moving to Pennsylvania, he took a job with the Allegheny County public defender's office.
 He was elected to the Mt.
 Lebanon Commission, representing Ward 5, in 2007 and served a four-year term.
 At the time of his election to the Pennsylvania House, he served as an assistant solicitor in the Allegheny County law department.
+On December 4, 2024, Miller announced that he is running for judge of the Allegheny County Court of Common Pleas in 2025.
+Miller won a seat on the Court in the November 4, 2025, general election.